• REVERSE MORTGAGE INFO

 MORTGAGE APPLICATION DOCUMENTS

 Since the financial mortgage crisis of 2007-2008, underwriting has gotten tighter.
 Underwriters must adhere to strict compliance of regulations and underwriting guidelines that can differ from lender to lender.
 Understanding a bit about mortgages is helpful and will help to avoid unnecessary stress.
 But let's first look at the application process.
-Your Advisors Mortgage loan originator takes a loan application from, gathers information and required documents, and creates your loan application file.
+Your mortgage loan originator takes a loan application from you, gathers information and required documents, and creates your loan application file.
 The loan officer then submits the application file to the processing department to begin processing your loan.

 HOW DOES MORTGAGE PROCESSING WORK?